wmetcalfe/metcalfe_william_brantfordLiving/README.md

 ### The city of Brantford is located on the beautiful Grand River in Southwestern Ontario.
 Known as the Telephone City, (the telephone was invented here in 1874), Brantford boasts reasonable real estate prices, and is becoming attractive to residents of the GTA.
 Brantford is only an hour commute from Toronto.

 ### A growing Sir Wilfred Laurier University campus has attracted thousands of students, and revitalized the downtown core.
 With a population of almost 100,000 Brantford maintains a small town feel and could be your place to call home.

+### The site is built using HTML5, CSS3 and JQuery, and is built using Foundation, a responsive framework.